 But a funny thing happened on the way to the Skrulls secretly invading Earth … as per Captain Marvel, they don’t seem the least bit interested, not to mention capable.

-Using comic book readers knowledge and expectations against them, Marvel Studios smartly pulled the rug out from under us all, revealing the Skrulls are simply a race of refugees hunted by the Kree, without even a hint of apparent malice in their shape-shifting bones.
+Using comic book readers' knowledge and expectations against them, Marvel Studios smartly pulled the rug out from under us all, revealing the Skrulls are simply a race of refugees hunted by the Kree, without even a hint of apparent malice in their shape-shifting bones.

-Sure, the film hints at other faction of Skrulls out there in the universe, but if Marvel Studios has any intent to introduce a more nefarious sect or even a single evil one, they didn’t take any opportunity in Captain Marvel and this is the studio famous for seeding hints and narrative throughlines years in advance.
+Sure, the film hints at other factions of Skrulls out there in the universe, but if Marvel Studios has any intent to introduce a more nefarious sect or even a single evil one, they didn’t take any opportunity in Captain Marvel - and this is the studio famous for seeding hints and narrative throughlines years in advance.
 And it'd be an odd change in direction if they did.

 If anything, for our part Newsarama half-expects Talos to heed the call in helping defeat Thanos in Endgame.